elliottrt/graphics-pipeline/README.txt

 	the window in the bottom left has the gui. it has options for:
 		resetting camera to origin
-		setting the camera's pose to the light camera's pose setting the light's position
-		setting the teapot's position
+		setting the texture tiling mode
-		setting the teapot's rotation
+		setting the texture sample mode

 extra credit:
-	None
+	bilinear sampling, enable in the gui
+		TODO: include picture of it or have 1-2 of the images in the scene use it
+	TODO: animated sprite
+		TODO: have 1 image in the scene use it